 These questions just scratch the surface, but I think you get the idea.
 One other point to remember is that you might spend more on travel and activities in the earlier part of your retirement and less as you age.
 However, any savings here might be offset by increased costs for medical care.

 Another approach is to figure out what level of expenditure your savings and other resources will support and either work backwards to a budget within that spending level, try to ramp up your retirement savings to close the gap, or perhaps plan to work a few years longer before retiring.
-This can be done using the retirement calculator tool below or any number of retirement planning calculators available online.
+This can be done using any number of retirement planning calculators available online.
 With any such tool it is important that you pay attention to the assumptions inherent in the calculator’s model and that you think through any assumptions that you are allowed to input.

 A qualified financial planner can help you through this process and this is a key element in a financial plan.